kimberlyz/Coupon-Data-Analysis/README.md

 |expiration_2h          |-0.131872|
 |coffee_never           |-0.129865|

-Thus, people are more likely to accept the coupon if one of the column names is true in the positive correlations table.
-And people are less likely to accept the coupon if one of the column names is true in the negative correlations table.
+Thus, people are more likely to accept the coupon if one of the column name values is true in the positive correlations table.
+And people are less likely to accept the coupon if one of the column name values is true in the negative correlations table.

 **Percentage Acceptance Rate Per Column**

 I then was curious about the highest percentage coupon acceptance rates per column value.
 For example, choosing a column value like "people who received a bar coupon", and seeing that out of all "people who received a bar coupon", how many of them ended up accepting the coupon.

-I then got the following with the highest acceptance rates.
+I got the following columns with the highest acceptance rates.

 | Column Value | Percentage Coupon Accpet |
 |-| -|